farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 ## Details

 Characters are defined by descriptive traits called `details`.
-Each character usually has between 2-5 details to highlight who they are, and what is important about them.
-Those details are also used as a guide to know the different narrative liberties that a character has.
+Each character usually has between 2-5 of them to highlight who they are, and what is important about them.
+Those details aren’t just information to give the character color, but should be the aspects of the character that we pay attention to in the story.
+They are also used as a guide to know the different narrative liberties that a character has in the fiction.

 ![](https://gyazo.com/e4ac2539a73b8650b7aee2ca20661371.png)